skywalker023/Food_text_analysis/README.md

 # foodstagram_ingredient_analysis
-Analyzing the ingredient descriptions of food pics in instagram
+Analyzing the ingredient descriptions of food pics in instagram.

+Currently in progress